Is a Bachelor of Arts a good degree to start your career?

 Is there any weight to this?
 Is a Bachelor of Arts a good degree for future employment?
 Or is it just a nice way to pass your time at uni?

 Well, you could speak with almost any UQ BA alumnus, student, staff member or professor to get to the truth of this.
-We’ve chosen Professor Julie Duck, Associate Dean (Academic) of Humanities and Social Sciences at UQ, Yvonne Oberhollenzer, Manager of the faculty’s Student Futures Team, and Bachelor of Arts (Honours) student Tiarni Miller.
+We’ve chosen Professor Julie Duck, Associate Dean (Academic) of Humanities and Social Sciences at UQ, Yvonne Oberhollenzer, Manager of the faculty’s Student Futures Team, and Bachelor of Arts (Honours) graduate / PhD candidate Tiarni Miller.

 Are Bachelor of Arts graduates employable?